Midtown-St. Albans Area Plan

 More broadly, while an interstate highway and several arterial streets serve the Midtown area, it does not have the type of connectivity found downtown, creating a set of transportation challenges.
 Traffic is concentrated on a few heavily-traveled streets, bus service is slow, and safe and comfortable options for people walking or biking are few, particularly across I-440.

-The study area is adjacent to two other current area plan efforts.
-The Six Forks Corridor Study is considering the transportation and land use along that corridor.
-The Capital Boulevard North Corridor Study, which will take place along the same timeline as the Midtown - St. Albans plan, is looking at transportation and land use along the portion of Capital Boulevard between the Beltline and I-540.
+The study area is adjacent to two other current and recent area plan efforts.
+The Six Forks Corridor Study is considered transportation and land use along that corridor.
+The Capital Boulevard North Corridor Study, which will take place along the same timeline as the Midtown-St. Albans plan is looking at transportation and land use along the portion of Capital Boulevard between the Beltline and I-540.

 For more information about the project area, please see the briefing book, which contains maps and images documenting current conditions.